How to Settle Tax Debt with the IRS

 If this seems too complex to handle solo — or you just want to ensure your best chance at success, then you can also call in a tax relief company or tax attorney.

 Tax relief firms typically employ tax professionals and attorneys to help with your case.
 See our guide to the best tax relief companies if you’re considering this option.
+If you want to learn more about tax relief, check out our tax relief guide.

 Author: Aly Yale